qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

         room_name = link_element.text.strip()
 ```

-Each group, indicating one room type, is identified with having 7 consecutive elements.
+Each group, indicating one room type, consists of 7 consecutive elements; thus the loop iterates through each group, or each suite, at each time.
 The room name can be extracted by searching through the first element where name of room is located between <a class="hyperlink-default floorplan-link" ...> & <a>.

 ```
         # this is the name of my desired 1b room; you can add more names or modify the if statement for your own intention